rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-29-rancher-desktop-2-alpha-2.md

 rdd svc delete
 ```

-That takes the containers, images, volumes, and cluster with it, so there's
+That takes the containers, images, volumes, and cluster with it.
+So there's
 nothing to carry across.
 Then install Alpha 2.
 It sits alongside Rancher
 Desktop 1.x without touching it, though only one of them can run at a time.